 Flush DNS Cache in macOS Sierra or macOS High Sierra

 Clear DNS cache in macOS Sierra and macOS High Sierra, you have to use a new command.
-Head over to this quick guide to find out how it’s done.
+Head over to this quick guide to finding out how it’s done.

 Clear DNS Cache in Mac OS X Yosemite or El Capitan